SekouDiaoNlp/pylexique/README.rst

 * nbhomogr: number of homographs
 * nbhomoph: number of homophones
 * islem: indicates if it is a lemma or not
-* nbletters: the number of letters
+* nblettres: the number of letters
 * nbphons: number of phonemes
 * cvcv: the orthographic structure
 * p-cvcv: the phonological structure